 Favorable-risk (low-risk) disease is defined differently by different clinical trial groups, but for the most part it encompasses patients with localized stage I and II disease without adverse prognostic features (e.g., "B" symptoms, extranodal extension, mediastinal bulky disease).
-Favorable-risk disease can be treated with reduced therapy, which consists of two to four cycles of multiagent chemotherapy and low-dose (15-25 Gy), involved-field radiation [265; 266].
-The regimens used most often include etoposide, which has commonly replaced alkylating agents and anthracyclines.
+Favorable-risk disease can be treated with reduced therapy, which consists of two to four cycles of multiagent chemotherapy and low-dose (15-25 Gy), involved-field radiation [47; 272; 273].
+The regimens used most often include etoposide, which has commonly replaced alkylating agents and anthracyclines, in an effort to reduce gonadal toxicity and enhance antineoplastic activity [47].
 Intermediate-risk disease is treated with three to six cycles of compacted, dose-intensive chemotherapy and low-dose, involved-field radiation, usually as consolidation therapy.
-For high-risk disease, four to six compacted, dose-intensive cycles of chemotherapy in addition to low-dose (15-25 Gy) involved-field radiation therapy to involved sites of disease are recommended [265].
-The dose-intensive regimen of bleomycin, etoposide, doxorubicin, cyclophosphamide, vincristine, procarbazine, and prednisone led to response within four weeks in 74% of children/adolescents with stage IIB or IIIB Hodgkin lymphoma with bulk disease or stage IV disease [267].
-When followed by guideline-directed consolidation therapy, the treatment led to overall survival of 97% and five-year event-free survival of 94% [267].
+For high-risk disease, four to six compacted, dose-intensive cycles of chemotherapy in addition to low-dose (15-25 Gy) involved-field radiation therapy to involved sites of disease are recommended [272].
+The dose-intensive regimen of bleomycin, etoposide, doxorubicin, cyclophosphamide, vincristine, procarbazine, and prednisone led to response within four weeks in 74% of children/ adolescents with stage IIB or IIIB Hodgkin lymphoma with bulk disease or stage IV disease [274].
+When followed by guideline-directed consolidation therapy, the treatment led to overall survival of 97% and five-year event-free survival of 94% [274].
+More recent pediatric trials conducted in North America and Europe have used procarbazine-free standard backbone regimens, which represent dose-dense therapies that use six drugs to maximize intensity without exceeding thresholds of toxicity [47].
 Early response to therapy may be considered in determining the need for radiation in those who have complete remission.
-Advanced radiation techniques, such as intensity-modulated radiation therapy and proton therapy, may be considered depending on the clinical scenario and if an improvement is expected [265; 268].
+Advanced radiation techniques, such as intensity-modulated radiation therapy and proton therapy, may be considered depending on the clinical scenario and if an improvement is expected [272; 275].

 In addition to disease-related factors, the patient's age and sex are primary considerations.
-A younger age at the time of diagnosis has implications for musculoskeletal and soft-tissue deformities and cardiovascular dysfunction after radiation and/or chemotherapy with an anthracycline [113].
-With respect to the patient's sex, the risk of breast cancer is increased for teenage girls who have radiation to the thorax, and girls are at higher risk of cardiomyopathy as a result of anthracycline use [113].
+A younger age at the time of diagnosis has implications for musculoskeletal and soft-tissue deformities and cardiovascular dysfunction after radiation and/or chemotherapy with an anthracycline [119].
+With respect to the patient's sex, the risk of breast cancer is increased for teenage girls who have radiation to the thorax, and girls are at higher risk of cardiomyopathy as a result of anthracycline use [119].
 Alkylating agents lead to a higher prevalence of gonadal dysfunction in boys.
 The German Paediatric Oncology and Haematology Society pioneered risk- and gender-adapted therapy featuring the vincristine, etoposide, prednisone, and doxorubicin regimen for boys to limit the amount of alkylating agents; girls received vincristine, procarbazine, prednisone, and doxorubicin.
 The HD-95 trial investigated whether radiation therapy could be omitted in patients achieving a complete remission to chemotherapy.
 Early results (median follow-up time: three years) indicate a 97% event-free survival rate for favorable-risk patients.
-There was no difference in outcome between favorable-risk patients treated with chemotherapy alone and those treated with combined-modality therapy [269].
+There was no difference in outcome between favorable-risk patients treated with chemotherapy alone and those treated with combined-modality therapy [276].